open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## 8.2.1 About the gapminder dataset

-The gapminder dataset available through `px.data.gapminder()` is provided by gapminder.org.
-Here you'll find 1704 rows and the following columns `['country', 'continent', 'year', 'lifeExp', 'pop', 'gdpPercap' 'iso_alpha', 'iso_num']`.
-Life expectanxy at birth is stored in `lifeExp`, `pop` is total population for a country, and `gdpPercap` is the per capita GDP.
-The data is an excerpt of data found in specific spreadsheets on Gapminder.org circa 2010.
-The data has a so-called long (or  tidy) format that you'll soon learn is particularly useful for PX.
-PX also handles data of other formats.
+The gapminder dataset available through `px.data.gapminder()` is provided by [Gapminder.org][8].
+Here you'll find `1704` rows of data and the following columns `['country', 'continent', 'year', 'lifeExp', 'pop', 'gdpPercap' 'iso_alpha', 'iso_num']`.
+Life expectancy at birth is stored in `lifeExp`, population by country is`pop`, and `gdpPercap` is the per capita GDP.
+The data is an excerpt of data found in specific spreadsheets on [Gapminder][8] circa 2010.
+The data has a so-called long (or  tidy).
+Long-form data has one row per observation, and one column per variable.
+This is suitable for storing and displaying multivariate data (more dimensions than 2).
+PX also handles data of [other formats][9].

 https://www.kaggle.com/code/jhossain/explore-the-gapminder-dataset-with-plotly-express/notebook

 https://cran.r-project.org/web/packages/gapminder/README.html

 ## 8.2.2 A basic line chart with `px.line()`